-When it comes to catheters, I've seen it all.

-My first ever placement as a student nurse was on urology, where catheters were passed with ease by expert mentors, flip-flo valves were fitted to the ends of catheters to train the bladder to hold increasing amounts of urine, and we nurses raced to empty bursting bags of urine as it flowed freely during post-surgical bladder lavage (one inventive nurse connected a chain of night bags in succession to keep up with demand).
+When it comes to urinary catheters, I've seen it all.
+My first ever placement as a student nurse was on a urology ward, where catheters were passed with ease by expert mentors, flip-flo valves were fitted to the ends of catheters to train the bladder to hold increasing amounts of urine, and nurses raced to empty bursting bags of urine as it flowed freely during post-surgical bladder lavage.